 Brisbane is the capital and most populous city in Queensland.
-It is located in the southeast corner of Queenlands, on the inside bend of the Brisbane River, about 15km inland from its mouth at Morten Bay.
+It is located in the southeast corner of Queensland, on the inside bend of the Brisbane River, about 15km inland from its mouth at Moretonn Bay.
 The city is a popular tourist destination, serving as a gateway to the state of Queensland, particularly to the Gold Coast and the Sunshine Coast.

 Brisbane has a humid subtropical climate, with hot humid summers and dry moderately warm winters.
-The average temperatures in August range from 10.2C to 23.2C (50.4F to 82.8F), so please dress appropriately.
+The average temperatures in november range from 18.8C to 28.2C (65.8F to 82.8F), so please dress appropriately.
 The Australian sun is very strong.
 Always wear a shirt, hat, sunglasses and SPF 50+ sunscreen lotion, even on cloudy days.
 If spending the day outdoors, reapply sunscreen regularly.
 Stay out of the sun during the middle of the day when the sun is strongest.

 Getting around Brisbane

 The nicest way to get to UQ from the City, Southbank, West End, or Milton, is by city cat on the river.

 Brisbane has an extensive public transport network including buses, trains and ferries.
 The Loop is a free bus service that runs through Brisbane's Central Business District.
 It has numerous major stops including Central Station, Queen Street Mall, Botanic Gardens, Riverside Centre, QUT and King George Square.
 For all other paying bus services get your tickets from bus and ferry operators, newsagents and City Council Customer Service Centres.
 Children under five years travel free and those aged five to fifteen years travel for half price.

 You can pick up bus timetables from Council Customer Service Centres, Queen Street Bus Station Information Centre, Garden City Bus Interchange, newsagents, and libraries.